andremvsramos/42-minishell/README.md

 1. Run the `make` command to compile the project.
 2. Execute the shell by running `./minishell`.

+## Notes

+- The project uses fsanitizer in thread mode to analyze leaks.
+- Using valgrind exposes readline library leaks, though this is not a problem solved by the project.
+- There's a random leak caused by readline's `add_history` function, which is also not the project's responsibility to solve.

 ## License

 - This project was made as part of the 42 Porto curriculum.